International-Data-Spaces-Association/IDSA-Rulebook/documentation/2_Guiding_Principles.md

 In summary, using IDS with its data sovereignty is a competitive advantage for your own business and quite easy to do, since everything is well prepared.
-The IDSA website provides all information (<https://www.internationaldataspaces.org>).
+The [IDSA website provides](https://www.internationaldataspaces.org) all information.
 A hotline can help with questions (SupportOffice@internationaldatspaces.org).

 ## Governance/legal framework